Why are Britain and other countries reluctant to join Trump’s Gaza board of peace?

 What are the concerns?

-On Thursday Yvette Cooper, the foreign secretary, hit out at President Trump’s decision to include in the board of peace one Vladimir Putin, at a time when Russia has become a global pariah for its war in Ukraine.
+On Thursday Yvette Cooper, the foreign secretary, hit out at President Trump’s decision to include one Vladimir Putin on the board, at a time when Russia has become a global pariah for its war in Ukraine.

 But the UK is understood to have multiple concerns about the new international organisation.

-Mr Trump has said membership will cost each nation a whopping $1 billion each, a demand which has alienated a number of allies.
+Mr Trump has said permanent membership will cost each nation a whopping $1bn each, a demand which has alienated a number of allies.

 There are also fears that he intends to use the new board to replace the United Nations, an organisation set up to try to keep peace across the globe in the wake of the Second World War.

-The US president has insisted that the new board will work alongside the UN, but his reassurances are struggling to hit their target after his threats against Greenland, which is part of the Kingdom of Denmark, a Nato ally, this week.
+The US president has insisted that his board will work alongside the UN, but his reassurances are struggling to hit their target after his threats against Greenland, which is part of the Kingdom of Denmark, a Nato ally, this week.

 Speaking in Switzerland he said: “Once this board is completely formed, we can do pretty much whatever we want to do,” words that will ring alarm bells across Europe and further afield.